 Everything you need to know to become a branding mogul.

-We know this from our afternoon with John Demsey, Executive Group President at The Estée Lauder Companies Inc. and the man behind the branding and direction for a handful of brands you’ve *probably* heard of, like M.A.C, Tom Ford Beauty, Crème de la Mer (which he oversaw up until about six months ago), Clinique, Bobbi Brown, Le Labo, Glamglow, Jo Malone London, Rodin olio lusso, Smashbox...and on, and on.
-He’s the creative genius orchestrating every have-to-have-it M.A.C collaboration, and he was instrumental in the growth of the idea of backstage beauty at fashion week.
-In other words: he’s kind of a big deal.
+We know this from our afternoon with John Demsey, executive group president at the Estée Lauder Companies Inc. and the man behind the branding and direction for a handful of brands you’ve *probably* heard of, like Clinique, Bobbi Brown, Le Labo, Glamglow, Smashbox...and on, and on.
+He’s the creative genius orchestrating every have-to-have-it M.A.C. collaboration, and he was instrumental in the growth of the idea of backstage beauty at fashion week.
+In other words: He’s kind of a big deal.

-When you consider the role beauty plays in the digital age—its popularity, and how beauty has spawned a billion and one counter-cultures—you realize exactly how much influence someone like Demsey has on contemporary culture.
-After spending an afternoon with him, we think he realizes it too, and he takes it all very, very seriously—even though at the end of the day it’s all just fragrance and makeup.
-From where he finds inspiration and how he stays current to the best advice he’s ever received, we basically got a master-class in how to be successful as a creative in business.
+When you consider the role beauty plays in the digital age—its popularity and how beauty has spawned a billion and one counter-cultures—you realize exactly how much influence someone like Demsey has on contemporary culture.
+After spending an afternoon with him, we think he realizes it too, and he takes it all very, very seriously.
+From where he finds inspiration and how he stays current, to the best advice he’s ever received, we basically got a master class in how to be successful as a creative in business.
 Settle in, friends—this one is good.

 “Wherever I go, I have a stack of the international fashion magazines in the local language waiting for me in my hotel room.”

-“The other thing was that when I arrived there, the charity called the M.A.C AIDS Fund and the Viva Glam Campaign had raised interest with RuPaul—the original voice of the brand.
+“The other thing was that when I arrived there, the charity called the M.A.C.
+AIDS Fund and the Viva Glam Campaign had raised interest with RuPaul—the original voice of the brand.
 I made the decision to take the charity and make it the heartbeat of the emotional side of the brand.
-In 1999, we embraced hip-hop culture at that time with Mary J. Blige and Lil Kim.
+In 1999, we embraced hip-hop culture at that time, with Mary J. Blige and Lil’ Kim.
 That was the very first time that a fashion brand, let alone a beauty brand, tapped into the seismic quake that was taking place all over the world.
 That’s what got it started.
-In 1999, in the number-one song from TLC called ‘Unpretty,’ there was a lyric in the song that went ‘It doesn’t matter how much M.A.C you wear.’
+In 1999, in the number one song from TLC called ‘Unpretty,’ there was a lyric in the song that went ‘It doesn’t matter how much M.A.C. you wear’ [sic].
 It had seeped into the popular culture.
 That was my lightning rod.